benoleary/Vevacious/README.txt

 CHANGELOG:
+ * 26th April 2013: version 0.2.8
+ - Publicly available on GitHub, but still not officially released!
+ - added optional bool argument to VevaciousRunner::appendResultsToSlha which inserts '#' after the doubles of the VEVACIOUSRESULTS block so that SSP can read it without problems, & added argument option to Vevacious.exe so that this can be used by default.

  * 17th April 2013: version 0.2.7
  - Still not even released!
  - Oops, fixed a bug from an undocumented change which was designed to prevent